 At a merchant or store, you can use your card by selecting “credit” at the merchant’s card terminal.
-Also, you may obtain a PIN (personal identification number) for debit transactions (see “How do I set up my PIN”).
-Once you have a PIN, you can select “debit” at the point of sale.
+Also, you may obtain a PIN (personal identification number) by calling the customer service number on the back of your card and following the automated instructions.
+Once you have a PIN you can select “debit” at the point of sale.
 If you are making a purchase online or over the phone, just make sure the billing address you provide matches the one registered to your card.
 All of these options are subject to transaction fees.
-Please see your Terms and Conditions for a listing of the associated fees.
+Cards cannot be used to obtain cash.

-No. Gift Cards are for domestic use only and, as such, can only be used in the United States and areas considered to be U.S. territories, including Puerto Rico, Northern Mariana Islands, U.S. Virgin Islands, American Samoa and Guam.
+No. Gift Cards are for domestic use only and, as such, can only be used in the United States and areas considered to be U.S. territories, including Puerto Rico, Northern Mariana Islands, U.S. Virgin Islands, American Samoa, and Guam.

 When making a purchase in-person, the merchant may have attempted to process the purchase for a greater amount than what is available on the card.
 If this happens, ask the merchant to split the payment across multiple methods.
-You can only spend what you load on your card – any amounts beyond that will cause a decline.
-You also may have selected “gift” instead of “credit” or “debit” to run the transaction (see “How do I use my card?”).
+You can only spend what is loaded on your card – any amounts beyond that will cause a decline.
+For additional help, you can contact customer service at the number on the back of your card.